chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 * It's messy to read
 * It's putting Python code into a YAML file, so text editors with syntax highlighting get very confused
 * It's impossible to test this code or run it locally
+* Indentation between YAML (2 spaces) and Python (4 spaces) does not match
+* The YAML file that results cannot be properly linted
+* The code embedded in the YAML file cannot be properly linted

+We could go on.

 ### The Solution